nodiscc/toolbox/SNIPPETS.md

 @desktop @mime associte mimetype with program `xdg-mime default magnet-video-player.desktop x-scheme-handler/magnet`

 greybot (#bash bot): August is the month when all your scripts break because you placed $(date +%m) in a variable and tried to do arithmetic with it, without removing the leading zeros.
 08 is considered octal.
-Use $((10#$month)) to force decimal, or strip the zero. @bash @wtf
+Use $((10#$month)) to force decimal, or strip the zero. bash @wtf

 remove all ACLs recursively for a directory `setfacl -Rb /path/to/dir/`